kensung-lab/hypo/README.md

 ```console
 echo -e "$R1\n$R2" > il_names.txt
 ```

+Let genome size be around 3Gbp and average coverage of Illumina reads is around 55.
+Say, we would like to use 48 threads and process 96 contigs in a single batch.

 A sample run of Hypo (for only short reads polishing) can be:
 ```console